eda-ricercatore/eecs-stem-outreach/others/suggestions-for-IEEE-and-ACM-to-create-research-funding.md

-#	Suggestions for IEEE and ACM to Create Research Funding for Women
+#	Suggestions for IEEE and ACM Members to Create Research Funding for Women

 Dear Women Engineers, Researchers, and Professors, I would encourage you to simultaneously do the following.